 I’ve not been there, but from everything I can tell via their website and youtube videos, Sax.Co is Sax Heaven.
 It looks like they offer the world’s best selection of saxes, including sopranos, with a world-class staff.
 I had a number of questions for them via email, and they were very kind, patient, and knowledgeable.
 Instruments are less expensive in the UK than in the US, although shipping and import duty adds to the cost.
 Still, I believe someone in the US might come out ahead on price, shopping there.

 Brassbarn and Quinntheeskimo are two ebay sellers that carry high end saxes at discount prices.
 From what I can tell they are one-man operations.
 I feel good about both of them, having communicated with them via email and purchased from one (Brassbarn).
-They are factory authorized dealers that sell well below retail, and offer clear and honest communication, and easy returns.
+They are independent importers as opposed to factory authorized dealers, and that allows them to sell well below normal retail.
+They offer clear and honest communication, and easy returns.
 Sometimes they offer factory demos or returns that are in top shape at even lower prices.
 If you are shopping price for a new soprano, and don’t feel the need to get one-to-one in a shop with your seller, they’re worth checking out.

 Joe’s the soprano mouthpiece expert to get in touch with if you have a soprano mouthpiece that doesn’t seem to play as well as it should.
 He’ll either fix it for you, or sell you a much better one, and provide sage wisdom in the process.
 And his website (which I built for him, incidentally) is overflowing with of information.